Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

-The second interpretation is the classification of topological singular points; $E_1^{p,-n}$ is also the Abelian group for the classification of stable singular points inside $p$-cells for the AZ class $(n+2-p)$.
+$E_1^{p,-n}$ also represents the Abelian group for the classification of stable singular points inside $p$-cells for the AZ class $(n+2-p)$.
 Here, the singular point means a point in the BZ where the Hamiltonian is not single-valued.
-For example, the end point of the flat zero energy edge state for the zigzag edge boundary condition in the graphene with the chiral symmetry is an example of the singularity inside a 1-cell (Fig.~\ref{fig:singular_pt_end_pt} [a]).
+For example, the endpoint of the flat zero energy edge state for the zigzag edge boundary condition in the graphene with the chiral symmetry is an example of the singularity inside a 1-cell (Fig.~\ref{fig:singular_pt_end_pt} [a]).
 An example of the singular point in a 2-cell is the branching point of the Fermi arc appearing in the surface BZ of the Weyl semimetal (Fig.~\ref{fig:singular_pt_end_pt} [b]).
 In general, a singular point inside a $p$-cell appears as the end point of the massless Dirac line described by the Hamiltonian $H' = \sum_{\mu=1}^{p-1} k_{\mu} \gamma_{\mu}'$.
-Using this, we have the model Hamiltonian describing the topological singular point
+Using this, we have the model Hamiltonian for the topological singular point

 where $\Im (z)$ is the imaginary part of $z$.
 On the $k_p$-axis, for $k_p>0$ the Hamiltonian $H''$ is recast as the massless Dirac Hamiltonian $H'= \sum_{\mu=1}^{p-1} k_{\mu} \gamma_{\mu}'$, whereas for $k_p<0$ the Hamiltonian $H''$ has a finite energy gap as $H'' \sim \pm \pi$.
-Therefore, the possibility of the existence of a topological singular point in a $p$-cell is equivalent to the existence of a $(p-1)$-dimensional topological gapless state.
+Therefore, the possibility of a topological singular point in a $p$-cell is equivalent to the existence of a $(p-1)$-dimensional topological gapless state.
 Using an isomorphism of the $K$-theory, we find that the latter is classified by the Abelian group $E_1^{p,-n}$.
 See Sec.~\ref{sec:complex_E_1-page} and Appendix~\ref{app:On the classification of singular points} for more details.

-In this way, there are four different interpretations of the $E_1$-page, which is summarized as \begin{itemize} \item \ [Irreps] $E_1^{p,-n}$ is the classification of irreps at points $\bk$ inside $p$-cells for the AZ class $n$: